aslavinska/smkingdom/README.md

 - JS
     - No errors were found using [jshint validator](https://jshint.com/)

--Python Validation
+- Python Validation
-    - was used using python3 -m flake8 command in the terminal Present errors: E501 line too long - left on purpose as not dangerous for the code F401 - 'checkout.signals' imported but unused - this import is required for stripe payment to work F841 local variable 'e' is assigned to but never used - required for error catching F401 'env' imported but unused - required for env variable in local build F811 redefinition of unused 'handler404' from line 5 - required for 404 custom page in the live app.
+    Was used using python3 -m flake8 command in the terminal Present errors:
+    - E501 line too long - left on purpose as not dangerous for the code
+    - F401 - 'checkout.signals' imported but unused - this import is required for stripe payment to work
+    - F841 local variable 'e' is assigned to but never used - required for error catching
+    - F401 'env' imported but unused - required for env variable in local build
+    - F811 redefinition of unused 'handler404' from line 5 - required for 404 custom page in the live app.

 ## Manual Testing